dimara/ganeti/doc/design-network2.rst

 IPRange config object:
   Introduce new config object that will hold ranges needed by pools, and reservations.
-It will be either a tuple of (start, size, end) or a simple sting.
+It will be either a tuple of (start, size, end) or a simple string.
 The `end` is redundant and can derive from start and size in runtime, but will appear in the representation for readability and debug reasons.